icons8/lunacy-docs/docs/components.md

 Main components are bold and colored pink in the <a href="https://lunacy.docs.icons8.com/interface/#layer-list" target="_blank">Layer list</a>, and there’s a component symbol (<embed type="image/svg+xml" alt="main_component" src="https://cdn-eu.icons8.com/docs/M9n6bSgrBEaWHOHZwLkY3A/JApz_Mo2XE6YIoPMoYA3ow.svg" width="16" />) in front of their name.

-Main components with more than one [state](#component-states) come with a dashed border around the symbol.
+Сomponents with more than one [state](#component-states) come with a dashed border around the symbol.

 Component instance names aren’t bold but have the instance symbol (<embed type="image/svg+xml" alt="instance_icon" src="https://cdn-eu.icons8.com/docs/M9n6bSgrBEaWHOHZwLkY3A/7zBFwNg0JEKWT8fAiIVn9A.svg" width="16" />) and the same pink color.
 When they’re selected, their properties and options appear in the **Component** section of the right panel.